firstdraft/ai-chat/README.md

 ## Advanced: Response Details

-When you call `generate!` or `generate!`, the gem stores additional information about the API response:
+When you call `generate!` (or later call `get_response` in background mode), the gem stores additional information about the API response:

 ```ruby
 t = AI::Chat.new